 Send in your SAT or ACT Scores.

 Many colleges do not require recommendation letters.
-Please check the college's website and with Dr. McCusker before asking a teacher to write a recommendation.
-Directions can be found on the "Recommendation Letters" page on the right side.
+Please check the college's website and with Mrs. Harper before asking a teacher to write a recommendation.